squilter/safe_rtl_viz/README.md

 How the current version works:

 - create an array that represents the path that we will fly to get back home.
-(TODO prevent length from increasing beyond 20!)
 - the first item in this array should be the home position
 - Every time a new position comes in, check if our current position is more than two meters from the last item in the array
     - if it is, append the current position to the array